HugoGranstrom/HugoGranstrom.github.io/_posts/2020-09-30-nim-integration.md

 ```
 Once again we are getting a slightly different answer which should be more accurate as it approximates the velocity as smoother than `trapz` does.
 There is one more method that can handle discrete integrands, `romberg`, but it does ONLY work if we have `N = 2^k + 1` equally spaced points (3, 5, 9, 17, 33, 65, 129 etc).
 In our case we have 7 equally spaced points which does NOT WORK.

 There is a trick we can do though to try and get an even better approximation.
-That is to interpolate our data using cubic spline which will give us a piecewise 3rd degree polynomial so we should get even better accuracy.
+That is to interpolate our data using cubic splines, which will give us a piecewise 3rd degree polynomial so we should get even better accuracy.
 There are two types of splines in NumericalNim: natural cubic splines which only supports floats and Hermite cubic splines which works for any type.
 The advantage of the natural cubic splines though is that it gives a continuous second derivative while the hermite only gives continuous first derivative (if we doesn't supply it with the derivatives in all points as well.
 But we don't have those here).
 I will use the natural cubic splines to get the smoothest possible approximation:

 ```nim
 let spline = newCubicSpline(X, Y)